 Finance

-The finance industry hires UX Designers as well, particularly more so in recent years.
+The finance industry has also increased its demand for UX Designers, especially in recent years.
 UX Designers in the finance industry create interfaces that help make complex financial information easier to access and review.
 They are tasked with building trust between the client and the financial institution, so they know exactly what is going on with their financial standing.
 They implement user-centric design elements, security measures, and mobile services.
 The finance industry is continuing to digitize their services, and the more they do so, the more a UX Designer will be needed in the field.

 Healthcare

 Similar to the finance industry, healthcare has seen growth in UX design jobs as technology has advanced.
-UX Designers help medical organizations and hospitals enhance their patient care methods, including administrative processes, patient data collection, and medical device use.
+UX Designers help medical organizations and hospitals improve patient care, including administrative processes, patient data collection, and medical device use.
 With the help of these designers, patients can access their medical information with ease through applications and websites.
 In addition, they can ensure the safety of said data.

 Tourism